2-Drinfel'd double symmetry of the 4d Kitaev model: Conclusion

 Aside from applications to condensed matter theory, we expect that these higher bialgebraic structures would see fruitful applications in high-energy physics, higher-dimensional conformal field theory and integrable systems.

 \begin{remark} In fact, we can make an even bolder and refined conjecture.
-Suppose $\cC = Z_1(\Sigma\cB)$ is the Drinfel'd double of $\Sigma\cB$, where $\cB$ is any braided fusion category and $\Sigma$ is the condensation functor \cite{Gaiotto:2019xmp,Johnson_Freyd_2023}.
-Let $H$ denote the {\it 1-}Hopf algebra corresponding to the usual Tannakian duality
+Suppose $\cC = Z_1(\Sigma\cB)$ is the Drinfel'd centre of $\Sigma\cB$, where $\Sigma$ is the condensation functor \cite{Gaiotto:2019xmp,Johnson_Freyd_2023} and $\cB$ is a braided fusion category satisfying the Tannakian reconstruction formula

-then: $\cC = Z_1(\Sigma\cB)$ is braided equivalent to $\operatorname{2Rep}^\tau(D(BH)^\omega)$ where $D(BH)^\omega$ is a (possibly twisted) skeletal \textit{2-}quantum double constructed out of $H$ in a manner similar to Section \ref{2grpbialg}.
-Such a correspondence would provide a purely (higher-)algebraic interpretation of the condensation functor $\Sigma$. \end{remark}
+Here, $\tau$ is a algebraic 3-cocycle on a certain (not necessarily grouplike) quasitriangular semisimple (1-)Hopf algebra $H$, and $H^\tau$ is the corresponding twisted version \cite{Majid:1996kd} (ie. a braided quasi-bialgebra of Drinfel'd \cite{book-quasihopf}).
+The conjecture is then that $\cC = Z_1(\Sigma\cB)$ is braided equivalent to $\operatorname{2Rep}_\text{wk}(D^\omega(BH))$ where $\tau$ now becomes the Postnikov datum of the 2-bialgebra $BH$, which is constructed in a manner similar to Section \ref{2grpbialg}, and $\omega$ is a 4-cocycle twist of the skeletal Drinfel'd double $D(BH)$.
+Such a correspondence would provide a purely algebraic interpretation of the condensation completion functor $\Sigma$. \end{remark}

-It is interesting to note that both of the graded components of $D(B\bbZ_2)$ contribute to determine, at each level, the structures of the 2-representation 2-category --- the objects (point excitations) are not solely determined by the degree-0 piece $D(G)_0$ of the 2-Drinfel'd double, for instance.
-The underlying graded duality structure of the 2-Drinfel'd double play a significant role in the categorified Tannakian duality.
+It is interesting to note that both of the graded components of $D(B\bbZ_2)$ contribute to determine, at each level, the structures of the 2-representation 2-category --- the objects (point excitations) are not solely determined by the degree-0 piece $D(G)_0$ of the Drinfel'd double 2-bialgebra, for instance.
+The underlying graded duality structure of the Drinfel'd double 2-bialgebra play a significant role in the categorified Tannakian duality.
 Indeed, the self-duality of the Drinfel'd double seem to be very closely related to the Morita self-duality of the Drinfel'd centre \cite{decoppet2023drinfeld} in general, hence it may be possible to study Morita theory for 2-categories \cite{decoppet2022morita} by studying (higher-)module theory of 2-bialgebras.

 Aside from purely categorical endeavours, our results also pave the way towards the construction of a more complete and refined 4-dimensional topological invariant \cite{Mackaay:ek,Mackaay:hc,Douglas:2018}.
 It may guide us in the exploration of more intricate higher structures in tensor 2-categories, such as pivotality \cite{Douglas:2018}, ribbon or even modularity.